-Advice for Entrepreneurs, Business Valuation, Massachusetts, Mergers and Acquisitions, Mezzanine Debt, Mirus Capital Advisors, News, Private Equity, Surveys and Reports, Venture Capital, Editorial, Pre-sale Planning, Manufacturing Automation, Selling a Business, Tech Enabled Services, Corporate Divestitures, Distressed M&A, Buying a Business, Industrial, Valuation Services, Raising Capital, Strategic Advisory, Technology, Software
+Advice for Entrepreneurs, Pre-sale Planning, Business Valuation, Massachusetts, Mergers and Acquisitions, Mezzanine Debt, Mirus Capital Advisors, News, Private Equity, Manufacturing Automation, Surveys and Reports, Venture Capital, Editorial, Tech Enabled Services, Selling a Business, Corporate Divestitures, Distressed M&A, Industrial, Buying a Business, Valuation Services, Raising Capital, Strategic Advisory, Technology, Software

 For years the big PLM and their ERP counterparts have been battling it out for control of the company master Bill of Material (BOM).
 ERP vendors have traditionally owned the Manufacturing BOM; PLM the Engineering BOM; leaving the end user to determine who owns the master.

 In our recent white paper that initiated coverage of manufacturing automation, we made an observation about how this BOM issue is likely to be a significant wild card in the future manufacturing automation mergers and acquisitions race.
 Gartner notes in a November 2013 report, “clients have been dissatisfied with current offerings from PLM and ERP vendors for BOM lifecycle support.”
 To this end we looked a bit deeper and found more than a few companies taking up residence in the niche between ERP and PLM specifically addressing the master BOM issue.
 Companies such as Active Sensing (PDXpert), Ciiva, ROBO, Silicon Expert, and Omnify all have dedicated BOM offerings independent of the big PLM and ERP players.